 - pinch salt

 - 3/4 stick cold unsalted butter cubed

-- 3/4 + cup buttermilk (leftover from orange butter)
+- 1 cup buttermilk do not purchase (leftover from orange butter)

 Orange Honey Butter: